cs-soc-tudublin/BitHunt-Old/docs/development/routing.md

   - [x] `/logout` - The logout page.
 This is where the player will be redirected to if choose to log out.
   - [x] `/register` - The register page.
 This is where the player will be redirected to if they do not have an account.
   - [x] `/privacy` - The privacy policy page.
 This is where the player will be redirected to if they want to view the privacy policy.
-  - [ ] `/stage` - The stage main page, here they will scan the QR Codes to be redirected to a specific stage.
+  - [ ] `/stage` - The stage main page, here they will see their current clue.
     - [ ] `/stage/:id` - This is where players are sent when they scan a QR Code, here they solve a puzzle and are given a clue to the next stage.
   - [ ] `/leaderboard` - The leaderboard page.
 This is where the player will be redirected to if they want to view the leaderboard.
 Users not willing to share their Names will be given 'Anonymous [Duck Species]' as a placeholder.